 With the coming of spring and summer, more roofers, construction workers, road work crews, and others are using asphalt on the job and can be exposed to toxic asphalt fumes when it is hot.
 Both short- and long-term inhalation of these hazardous fumes and vapors can cause workers to suffer medical conditions such as skin rashes, respiratory problems, and cancer—sometimes life-threatening.
 However, many of these illnesses are preventable if employers took proper safety measures to protect their workers.

-How Can Employers Reduce Employees’ Risk of Injury Due to Exposure to Asphalt?
+How Can Employers in Texas Reduce Employees’ Risk of Injury Due to Exposure to Asphalt?

 Asphalt is a dark brown or black substance made from crude oil that can be found in liquid, semi-solid, or solid forms.
 The dangers it poses to workers are health risks from direct skin contact or fume inhalation and injuries caused by fires and explosions.
 Employers could reduce these risks significantly by taking these steps:

 Employers should train workers in the dangers of asphalt and the safety precautions that they need to take.
 This includes training them in the solvents that are routinely mixed with asphalt.

 When possible, employers should substitute a safer asphalt mix to reduce workers’ exposure to toxic fumes and reduce the risk of a fire or explosion.